DE1-Engineering-Mathematics/module-resources/Matlab_sheets/gettingStarted/Arrays_Matrices.md

 # Arrays and Matrices
 Matlab is an abbreviation for **MAT**rix **LAB**oratory, it has been purely designed to work with matrices and arrays.
-In fact, all of the data types we saw  earlier are *secretely arrays*.
+In fact, all of the data types we saw  earlier are *secretly arrays*.

 ## Array creation
 To create an array use the square brackets "**[ ]**", to separate elements you can use either "**,**" or spaces.
 Both methods are equally valid.